EEESlab/countdown/README.md

     module load openmpi

-To build COUNTDOWN run the following commands:
+To build COUNTDOWN-MERIC run the following commands:

     mkdir build
     cd build
+    cmake -DCNTD_ENABLE_MERIC=ON .. or cmake ..

+To build only COUNTDOWN run the following commands:

-    cmake ..
+    cmake -DCNTD_ENABLE_MERIC=OFF ..

 Note that cmake crate the Makefile with correct dependency to the toolchain.
 After that, compile with command: